 Mitchell, David Scott, James Irwin, John Young, Charles Duke, Eugene

-heavens at the Old Man in the Sky, they can look with pride knowing that
+peer towards the heavens at the Old Man in the Sky, we can look with pride

-one of their own has left footprints in that cosmic place where no man
+knowing that one of their own has left footprints in that cosmic place where no

 Wikipedia: Colonel James Irwin.